Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 waterbury_ct_steve_schneider_saint_marys_waterbury_green.jpg WORX

-As Steve makes it to the Waterbury Green, he looks up, out and around – as enamored as the first time he saw the area.
-He waxes philosophical, summarizing his beliefs on Waterbury through the lens of another influence, Deepak Chopra.
+As Steve made it to the Waterbury Green, he looked up, out, and around – as enamored as the first time he saw the area.
+He waxed philosophical, summarizing his beliefs on Waterbury through the lens of another influence, Deepak Chopra.

 “Perception is not always an absolute thing.
 Perception in part is determined by the viewer of the thing.”

-“When I walk, I really like seeing what the community is that we serve.
+“When I walked, I really liked seeing what the community is that we serve.
 There are so many different kinds of communities here, and they're all very interesting.
 You just learn more about what the world is like by being around so many different people.
 And it's a very safe feeling to me, to walk around.
 I've not gone anywhere that I have not felt safe.”

-At the end of his walk, back at the hospital, Schneider offers an analogy – and a clear message to prospective investors:
+At the end of his walk, back at the hospital, Schneider offered an analogy – and a clear message to prospective investors:

 “Waterbury is like very fertile soil, and there are seeds here that will grow and sprout with a little bit of fertilizer.
 We're already seeing some of it, that the workforce is here – eager and ready to go.
 If you want to be in a place that's growing, that's ambitious, that's hungry to develop, that has a true sense of community and spirit… you're not going to find a better place than Waterbury.”